geobtaa-archive/geobtaa-archive.github.io/src/content/docs/library/ephemeral-costs.md

 title: 'Staff Time for Ephemeral Resources'
 description: Comparing Staff Time for Maintaining Access to Ephemeral Resources vs Archived Data
 year: 2018
+date: 2018-07-03
+authors:
+   - name: BTAA-GIN Staff
 tags:
 - reports
 ---

 The BTAA Geoportal provides discovery of geospatial resources via a catalog of aggregated metadata.
 This metadata includes access to the resources via external links.
 If the source organization removes, replaces, or migrates the resources, our links break, and we fail to provide access.

 One solution to this problem is to archive the data.
 This would involve depositing the resources into a university-managed spatial repository and providing stable linkages.

 This document compares the staff time required for maintaining access to these resources as external, ephemeral links or by archiving them in a spatial repository.
 It does not estimate costs for building a spatial repository or additional staff or training that it might require.